=== the Forgotten Equality

 change based on class type or how something compares with something else, think

-statement applies.
-If it does, see if ===
+if a case statement applies.
+If it does, see if === works to produce better

 code.